daos-stack/daos/doc/admin/installation.md

 Moreover, a Go version of at least 1.10 is required.

 To build DAOS and its dependencies, several software packages must be installed on the system.
-This includes scons, libuuid, cmocka, ipmctl and several other packages usually available on all the Linux distributions.
+This includes scons, libuuid, cmocka, ipmctl, and several other packages usually available on all the Linux distributions.

 A exhaustive list of packages for each supported Linux distribution is